 A six page introduction and overview of some key ideas in business as mission.
 Just one of many introductory articles by Mats Tunehag, in numerous language translations.

 Neal Johnson and Steve Rundle, 2006

 One of the most concise introductions to business as mission, this articles places BAM within the context of other related movements and identifies some key issues for BAM today.

 Mats Tunehag, Jo Plummer and Wayne McGee (Eds), 2004

 Written as a result of a unique collaborative effort by more than 70 Christian leaders and business as mission pioneers, this was the first attempt to bring a broad international and multi-disciplined perspective to business as mission.
 Chapter 9 is the one page BAM Manifesto.

 A collection of reports on various topics such as BAM and Church Planting, BAM and Human Trafficking, Franchising, Biblical Foundations for BAM, plus reports from different global regions and countries.
 Something for everyone.

 Biblical Foundations for Business as Mission

-What does God say about business?
+What does God say about business in the Bible?
 What were His intentions when he made enterprise part of His design for human society?
 For those pursuing business as mission it is essential to build on solid Biblical foundations.